FIWARE-Middleware/KIARA/doc/manuals/User_and_Programmer_Guide.rst

 -  **Constant Declarations**:
     A constant declarations allows the definition of literals, which can be used as values in other definitions (e.g. as return values, default parameters, etc.)
 -  **Type Declarations**

    -  **Basic Types**:
     KIARA IDL supports the OMG IDL basic data types like float, double, (unsigned) short/int/long, char, wchar, boolean, octet, etc. Additionally it supports modern aliases like float32, float64, i16, ui16, i32, ui32, i64, ui64 and byte
    -  **Constructed Types**:
     Constructed Types are combinations of other types like.
 The following constructs are supported:
    -  **Structures** (struct)
    -  **Template Types**:
     Template types are frequently used data structures like the various forms of collections.
 The following Template Types are supported:
    -  **List**:
     Ordered collection of elements of the same type “list” is the modern variant of the OMG IDL keyword “sequence”
    -  **Strings**:
-       collection of chars, will be mapped to the String representation of the language.
+    Collection of chars, will be mapped to the String representation of the language.
    -  **Complex Declarations**:
     In addition to the above Type declarations, KIARA supports multidimensional Arrays using the bracket notation (e.g. ``int monthlyRevenue[12][10]``)

 -  **Service Declarations**:
     KIARA supports interface and service declarations via IDL.
 Meaning that the user can declare different services where the operations are going to be placed.